Unity-Technologies/com.unity.netcode.gameobjects/docs/_docs/the-basics/object-ownership.md

 GetComponent<NetworkedObject>().RemoveOwnership();
 ```

 When you are owner of an object.
-You can check for ``isOwner`` in any NetworkedBehaviour, similar to how player objects can do ``isLocalPlayer``
+You can check for ``IsOwner`` in any NetworkedBehaviour, similar to how player objects can do ``IsLocalPlayer``

 ## Object destruction
 When a client disconnects.
 All objects owned by that client will be destroyed.
 If you don't want that.
 (Ex. if you want the objects to be dropped), you can remove ownership just before they are destroyed.